Running for Jim

 For the previous 17 years, despite being at times penniless and homeless, Jim has committed his time and energy to training teens to run.
 Now, as Jim faces the challenge of his life battling ALS, he poignantly personifies the strength and fortitude he unequivocally demands of his athletes.

-Robin Hauser Reynolds, Dan & Judy Noyes, and Lou Wirth join forces to produce this gripping film about the endurance of the human condition and the tenacity of the human spirit.
+Robin Hauser, Dan & Judy Noyes, and Lou Wirth join forces to produce this gripping film about the endurance of the human condition and the tenacity of the human spirit.